Feel like there’s never enough hours in the day? It’s all about balance!

 Write down how you feel each day.
 Notice those times when you’re feeling great and those times when you’re not.
 When you’re low on motivation, think about what you haven’t done recently that recharges your batteries.
-Then go and do it (subject to social distancing or other COVIDSafe requirements, of course)!

 Focus on your inner self

 Mindfulness – being in the present moment through meditation – is a helpful technique to promote mental health.
 There’s a variety of mindfulness apps available – check out Beyond Blue for some helpful information or try some guided meditation from a Deakin counsellor.
 You could also try an activity like yoga or even just go for a walk to calm your mind.